How to Adjust Nikon Z6 Portrait Settings

 Using a wide-angle lens will give you a broader perspective.
 You can capture the maximum of the specific shot.

-Also, choosing a lens that is shorter than 24mm offers a wider and distorted image which can be disliked.
+Also, choosing a lens shorter than 24mm offers a broader and more distorted image, which can be disliked.
 So, it’s best to check everything out.

 Preferred lenses you can use: